jamad/jamad.github.io/_posts/tmp.md

 Working With Touch Inputs in PyGame

-A game is nothing without input, and with Pygame’s support for both mouse and touch input, you can ensure your game is accessible.

-kid playing games on a tablet with touch inputs Readers like you help support MUO.
-When you make a purchase using links on our site, we may earn an affiliate commission.
-Read More.
-In this day and age, touchscreen devices are everywhere.
-It’s no surprise that game developers are increasingly using touch input in their games, and frameworks are making this easier and easier.

-MUO VIDEO OF THE DAY

-Close

-PyGame makes it easy to create games and applications that can take advantage of touch inputs.

 PyGame’s Touch Support
 PyGame has built-in support for working with touch inputs.
 This includes support for mouse and finger touch inputs.